Dodoveloper/DHCPy-scanner/README.md

 and broadcasts it in the local network.
 Then it gets and parses each **DHCPOFFER** message received to print various info on the terminal and on a log file.

-DHCPy scanner can find rogue servers by confronting their IP address with the one specified in its input JSON file.
+DHCPy scanner can find rogue servers by confronting their IP addresses with the one specified in its input JSON file.
 You can also configure the JSON to send an e-mail to the specified address if a rogue DHCP server has just been detected.

 ### How to use it
-First rename the **input.example.json** to **input.json**, then replace the `server_IP` field with your trusted DHCP server.
+First rename the **input.example.json** to **input.json**, then replace the `server_IP` field with your trusted DHCP server's IP.
 This step is mandatory.

 Optionally you can set the other parameters so that the scanner will be able to send an e-mail when a rogue is found: if `mail_on`'s value is set to `true` and